larsbrinkhoff/xForth/README.md

 The compiler is suitable for parts with 1K program memory and 64 bytes RAM.
 The kernel code occupies 100-500 bytes, and it's recommended to reserve about 24 bytes for the stacks.
 At this size, only a bare minimum of Forth words are supported.
+All targets come with a prefix assembler with its own unique syntax.

 There is no resident interpreter or compiler in the target.
 Things are set up to provide target interaction through tethered operation,